danforthcenter/plantcv/docs/filters_obj_area.md

 ## Dual Object Area Filter

-Filters regions of a binary mask that are smaller in area than the `lower_thresh` and any regions larger in area than the `upper_thresh`.
+Filters objects in a binary mask that are smaller in area than the `lower_thresh` and any objects larger in area than the `upper_thresh`.

 **plantcv.filters.obj_area**(*bin_img, upper_thresh, lower_thresh=0*)